 How to start reading a book?

-I guess many of you, must have come across this thought!!!
+Right, I guess many of you must have come across this thought!!!

-Well, first step to reading a book is to find a book that interests you.
-If you haven’t read any books earlier and the idea of reading a thick book tires you, you can start with short stories (so that you don’t get bored with the ever extending plot of regular novels).
+The first step to reading a book is to find a book that interests you.
+If you haven’t read any books earlier and the idea of reading a thick book tire you, you can start with short stories (so that you don’t get bored with the ever-extending plot of regular novels).

-If you are reading some mystery novel, and got tired after a few chapters go to end and check out who’s alive, who’s missing.
-Go back to where you left and try figuring out what happened to that person.
+If you were reading some mystery novel and got tired after a few chapters, go to the end and check out who’s alive and missing.
+Then, go back to where you left and try figuring out what happened to that person.
 Alternately, you may skip a few chapters and play connect the dots (figuratively).

 Reading books is pretty interesting.

-A brief section that lists people who helped the author in some way during the writing process.
+A brief section that lists people who helped the author during the writing process.

-You can read acknowledgments if you like, but most people don’t bother.
+You can read acknowledgements if you like, but most people don’t bother.

-The foreword talks a bit about what to expect from the book, and why it is worth reading.
+The foreword talks about what to expect from the book and why it is worth reading.

 The preface is written by the author of the book.

-It is usually (but not always) shorter than the foreword, and is basically an essay that explains how and why the book was written.
+It is usually (but not always) shorter than the foreword and is basically an essay that explains how and why the book was written.
 The preface can give you some valuable insight if you’re interested in the author’s personal life or creative process.

-The introduction is the place where the author speaks directly to the reader and introduces the book, reviewing what its intent is and building excitement in the reader about getting to read it.
+The introduction is where the author speaks directly to the reader and introduces the book, reviewing its intent and building excitement in the reader about getting to read it.

 Introductions are more often found in nonfiction books than fiction books.

-One needs to work on his/her reading habit.
-If you want to become a voracious reader or we say bibliophile you too have to work on it.
+One needs to work on their reading habit.
+If you want to become a voracious reader or bibliophile,you too have to work on it.

-First start with the genre you like.
-Or you can also start with short stories in magazines, over internet.
+First, start with the genre you like.
+Or you can also start with short stories in magazines, over the internet.

 Have you ever asked this question to yourself?
 We wait for our loved one to ask us this question whenever we are feeling low or lonely and left out?
 But at times we are left disappointed as all are busy with their own respective lives and problems solving it for their own self.